In a kerfuffle over courtesy cars? Peeved about how it’ll push up your premium? Don’t worry, there’s another way.

 14-day Fobbing Off

 All this is exacerbated by the limited rental period imposed on these hire vehicles.
-According to a recent post by a car hire in Perth, unlike them, most insurers are restricting their service to a maximum of 14-days.
+According to a recent post most insurers are restricting their service to a maximum of 14-days.
 Hardly an ideal situation if your car turned out to be a write-off, you’d be in a spot of bother while waiting for your payout, and not everyone can fork out for a new car.

 Car insurance is costly, so it’s no surprise that more and more people have started to cut corners where possible.
 Whether it’s scrimping with the most basic insurance or scrapping your replacement hire services, nearly always, you’ll be sacrificing on quality.

 However, with modern day responsibilities, the truth is that you’re very likely going to need the help of four wheels.

 For people who don’t have any assured courtesy car, the hunt for your own hire vehicle can be hazardous at best.
 Of course many companies will offer decent prices, but you’re easy prey to being taken for a ride.
 And when you factor in the daily rate you’ll end up paying, the money-saving endeavour of passing on that courtesy car package will seem pretty pointless.

 However, for those savvy individuals still committed to saving money, there’s a solution…

 Instead of buying courtesy car cover through your insurer, consider buying it as a stand-alone.
 We offer unlimited courtesy car hire after non-fault accidents for just £9.99 a year – that’s less than what it would cost you for just a day’s worth of hire.
 This rate is also well below the average charged by main insurers, and offers a superior like-for-like service, so no worries about swapping in your BMW for that little Daewoo.